-Web applications can be pretty useful at times when a native application is not available.
-In today’s tutorial, we will make an AppImage file of a web application using a tool called nativefier-appimage. nativefier-appimage makes it very easy to create AppImages of your favorite web applications and share them.
+Web applications can be pretty helpful when a native application is unavailable.
+In today’s tutorial, we will make an AppImage file of a web application using nativefier-appimage. nativefier-appimage makes it very easy to create AppImages of your favorite web applications and share them.
 It leverages the web application creation process by using nativefier.
-It packages the resulting web application in an AppImage for portability using appimagetool (which is included by default in Nitrux).
+It packages the resulting web application in an AppImage for portability using appimagetool.

-Note: We might change the name at some point if more features are added to the code (if needed).
+Note: We might change the name if more features are added to the code (if needed).

-To make our AppImage for this tutorial, we will need to install npm.
+To make our AppImage for this tutorial, we need to install npm.

 Now we need to download nativefier-appimage.
 After downloading the program, give it execution permissions.

-- Optionally move it to your $PATH, i.e., /usr/bin for system-wide access.
+- 🔰 Information: Optionally move it to your $PATH, i.e., /usr/bin, for system-wide access.

 wget https://raw.githubusercontent.com/Nitrux/nativefier-appimage/main/nativefier-appimage chmod +x nativefier-appimage sudo mv nativefier-appimage /usr/bin